Skip to content

 How to act on the result

-• High - there are strong document-fraud signals.
+• High risk - there are strong document-fraud signals.
 Do not rely on the document without a closer investigation.

 Still need help?